 Applicants and volunteers are more likely to trust organizations that follow transparent, lawful screening practices.

-Before running a background check, you must give the individual a standalone disclosure stating that a background check will be conducted.
+Give the individual a standalone disclosure stating that a background check will be conducted.

 The disclosure must: